thebasilugo/thebasilugo/README.md

-# Hello, World!
-I'm Ugochukwu.
+# I'm Ugochukwu.

 <!-- [![Ugo's WakaTime stats](https://github-readme-stats.vercel.app/api/wakatime?username=thebasilugo)](https://github.com/anuraghazra/github-readme-stats) -->

-I'm a JavaScript Developer
-and I'm eager to learn more and create innovative projects.
+A JavaScript Developer, that's eager to learn more and create innovative projects.

 Currently, I'm mastering the art of **React TypeScript** and building exciting projects that <em>actually</em> solve real-world problems, or at least tries to.